SFT: Effective and Cost-Effective

 How Long Does Solution-Focused Therapy Take?

-Personal Development & Coaching
+Personal Development & Coaching:

-Longer-term engagements are more common in solution-focused personal development, coaching, and career counselling, than therapy.
+Longer-term engagements are more common in solution-focused personal development, coaching, and career counselling, than in therapy.
 BetterTalk’s affordable packages make ongoing counselling support truly cost-effective.

 IN SUMMARY -- WHY CHOOSE SFT?